- Break your research question into key concepts (you'll connect these in your paper to make an original argument).

 - Gale Virtual Reference Library.
 Subject-specific encyclopedias

 - Catalog search for your topic and encyclopedia, biography, or bibliography.
-Ex: "jane austen" AND (encyclopedia OR biography OR bibliography).
+Ex: "franz kafka" AND (encyclopedia OR biography OR bibliography).

 Undergraduate Writing Center: Drop in or make an appointment to visit with a trained writing consultant.